Rossnerr/Data-Base/DB_Lab.3/DB_Lab.3 - Report.md

 * Create, rename and update tables
 * SQL Server Data Types and Funtions

+### Tasks
+1. Which of the following numbers can be of the type DECIMAL(4,1)?

+    a) 16,2; b) 116,2; c) 16,21; d) 1116,2; e) 1116,21.

+2. Let's say [Col1] is of type INT and [Col2] is of type DECIMAL(2,1).
+What is the data type of the [Col3] if in [Col3] is stored the result of the foloowing expression [Col1] * [Col2]?

+3. Create a database called "universitatea".
+Within this database create 2 tables("grupe" and "discipline").
+Their structure is presented below.

+4. Insert in the tables the information that corresponds to these records.

 ### Laboratory work implementation

 #### Task 1